 Here are the main benefits and drawbacks of the SPA and MPA approaches.

-Speed is an important factor here – people’s attention spans are getting shorter, and we get more and more impatient.
+Speed is an important factor here – people’s attention spans are getting shorter, and we get increasingly impatient.
 SPA’s load faster.
 Why?
 As it loads the majority of app resources just once.
 The page doesn’t reload entirely whenever the user requests a new piece of data.

 MPA is slower as the browser must reload the entire page from scratch whenever the user wants to access new data or moves to a different part of the website.
 The optimal loading time for a website is 0.4 seconds.
 If your website or app is image-heavy, then choosing a SPA is a safer option.

-SPA is strongly decoupled, meaning that front-end and back-end are separate.
+SPA is strongly decoupled, meaning that the front-end and back-end are separate.
 Single-page applications use APIs developed by server-side developers to read and display data.
-In MPA’s, front-end and back-end are more interdependent.
+In MPA’s, the front-end and back-end are more interdependent.
 All coding is usually housed under one project.

 Search Engine Optimization

 MPA enables better website positioning, as each page can be optimized for a different keyword.
 Also, meta tags can be included on every page – this positively impacts Google rankings.

 A good user experience is no longer an option but a requirement.
-SPA’s are more mobile-friendly, and it’s something worth remembering as a lot of traffic comes from mobile devices.
+SPA’s are more mobile-friendly, which is worth remembering as a lot of traffic comes from mobile devices.
 Even Google started to prioritize mobile experience over the desktop.
 Frameworks applied in SPA development enable you to develop mobile apps.

 MPA’s, on the other hand, enable better information architecture.
 You can create as many pages as required, and you can include as much information on a page as you need without any limits.
 Navigation is clear, so the user can easily find their way around the website, which positively impacts their experience.